Active Directory (AD) remains the backbone of most enterprise environments, managing authentication and access for users, devices, and applications.

 PrintNightmare is a critical security vulnerability affecting Windows’ Print Spooler service that allows remote code execution and could lead to unauthorized access or system compromise.

-Real-Time Visibility and Actionable Insights is Critical for AD Hygiene
+Real-Time Visibility and Actionable Insights are Critical for AD Hygiene

-To maintain proper Active Directory hygiene and strengthen identity security posture management within organizations, it is crucial to have end-to-end visibility and actionable insights into all your users and resources.
-By having all the insights into your AD user base, you can take proactive steps to ensure that your user base is not opening the door to identity threats.
-This will strengthen your overall identity security posture management (ISPM)
+When you have clear visibility and real-time insights into your AD user base, you can take proactive steps to ensure that your user base is not opening the door to identity threats.
+Additionally, this will strengthen your overall identity security posture management (ISPM)

-By investing the resources to step up your AD hygiene you will ensure its cleanliness and security is up to date to prevent your AD environment from being compromised and used as a gateway for attackers to gain unauthorized access to sensitive data.
+By investing the resources to step up your AD hygiene, you will ensure its cleanliness and security are up to date to prevent your AD environment from being compromised and used as a gateway for attackers to gain unauthorized access to sensitive data.